Mature Masculine

 Embrace spiritual exploration: Meet the sacred without rationalizing it.

-Practice reverence: Develop awe for what cannot be explained or controlled.
+Practice reverence: Develop awe for the mystery of existence.

 See the limits of mastery: Not everything can or should be controlled.